DinoHub/f2b/README.md

 - `overlapx_px` and `overlapy_px` (`int`): overlapping regions, in pixels
 - `pad` (`bool`): if we add pad to orphan slices, probably don't pad for faster rcnn

+## How to use f2b for annotating huge images

+If images are too big to be fed into cvat for annotations, `img_cutter.py` comes to the rescue to cut up the images into more reasonable smaller images.
+Use `img_cutter_batch.sh` to run this on a batch of images in a directory.
+The cut-up images to be uploaded into cvat will be stored in your specified `out_dir`.

+After annotations are done on the cut-up images, use `img_merger.py` to merge back the annotations into specified `biggie_annot_file`.
+Both coco json and 'cvat for images' xml formats are currently supported.